Creating and Running a VitePress Project with ServBay

 instead of /about.html

-to look for appropriate files (including .html
+to search for files with or without the .html

-extensions or index.html
+extension, or directory index.html

 Enable